 The Australian Government established the Forest Industry Advisory Council (FIAC) in October 2014 to provide advice from a cross-section of industry participants on issues affecting Australia’s forestry sector.

-Terms of Reference, FIAC will provide advice to the Australian Government on:
+Consistent with its terms of reference, FIAC will provide advice to the Australian Government on:

 FIAC is co-chaired by Senator the Hon.
-Anne Ruston, Assistant Minister for Agriculture and Water Resources, and Mr Rob de Fégely, a well-respected forest industry expert and leader.
-The co-chairs are supported by nine other members and four observers with expertise from across the forestry sector.
+Anne Ruston, Assistant Minister for Agriculture and Water Resources, and Mr Rob de Fégely, a well-respected forest industry member.
+The co-chairs are supported by ten other members and four observers with expertise from across the forestry sector.

 The Australian Government established FIAC to provide advice on contemporary issues affecting Australia’s forestry sector.
 The collective experience of FIAC members and observers covers: native forests and plantations; forestry on public and private land; farm forestry; community and Indigenous forestry; sawmilling; pulp and paper manufacturing; timber imports; research and development; and training and education.